 Once the category vocabulary had been established, a single member of the team tagged each post in the interests of consistency.
 Several additional categories of tags were created as the range of activities explored by the bloggers emerged.
 Initially, the process of categorizing the individual posts seemed straightforward within the context of the controlled vocabulary.
 However, it soon became clear that a controlled vocabulary, while needed in order to structure our dataset for eventual export and quantitative analysis, did not fully encompass the complexities inherent in the average Day of a Digital Humanist.
 The main issue with using the controlled vocabulary for tagging the blog entries was interpretive (c.f.
 McCarty 1991; Hockey 2000).
 Though a category tag gives the impression of being an objective label of any particular content, the tag chosen to represent any particular post is colored by the tagger’s personal biases, unconscious or otherwise.
 In some instances, the labels applied by the Day of DH 2009 research team were different than those applied by the researcher themselves.

 This brings up the question of whether one interpretation is more valid than another.
 In the case of a single blog, an activity labeled ‘learning’ by a participant but labeled ‘research’ by the Day of DH 2009 organizing group is not a large issue.
 The tag applied externally to the original author could easily be changed to accommodate the author’s intended interpretation of his or her own work.
 However, since hundreds of posts were tagged, a consistent interpretation of activities was necessary to control the quality of the exported data, therefore superseding, in some cases, the interpretation of the author.

 In addition to the interpretive gap between the original author and the coder, there is the possibility that a tag applied to a post is going to bias others’ interpretation of that post.
 If the Day of DH 2009 tagger tags a post ‘Research’ then what influence does that category tag have on the next reader?
 Would that person have interpreted that post as representative of another activity entirely?
 Ultimately, it was decided that the interpretive issues with tagging were all appropriate for the project.
 In the time since, we have found that our subsequent work with the data has not been limited by the choices made in classification.
 The Humanities as a whole encompass disciplines in which multiple interpretations are usual and welcome.
-We acknowledge that the system of tagging in place for the Day of DH 2009 posts is only one possible interpretive framework given the range of activities engaged by the digital humanities communityand we have been refining it with each iteration.
+We acknowledge that the system of tagging in place for the Day of DH 2009 posts is only one possible interpretive framework given the range of activities engaged by the digital humanities community, and we have been refining it with each iteration.

 3.4 Analyzing the Tagged Dataset